Temporal Action Localization Using Gated Recurrent Units: Experiments

 \subsection{Dataset}

-Thumos14 \cite{b28} dataset is used for TAL as a benchmark dataset which consists of 200 untrimmed videos in the validation set and 213 untrimmed videos in the test set with temporal annotation of 20 classes.
+\textbf{Thumos14} \cite{thumos} dataset is used for TAL as a benchmark dataset which consists of 200 untrimmed videos in the validation set and 213 untrimmed videos in the test set with temporal annotations of 20 classes.
 Train set for this dataset is UCF-101 dataset which consists only of trimmed videos and mostly used for action recognition task.
-Due to this reason, we only use the validation set to train the network and tune its parameters with four to one ratio.
+Due to this reason, we only use the validation set to train the network and tune its parameters using 5-fold cross-validation on this set.

+\textbf{ActivityNet-1.3} \cite{activity} dataset contains 19994 videos of 200 action classes in which the train set, validation set, and test set include 10024, 4926, and 5044 videos, respectively.
+The challenges for this dataset originate from the large number of action classes with varied scales.